HaKai-2062/Chess-Game/README.md

 # Introduction

-This repository contains a beta version of a chess game with basic functionalities like enPassant and castling.
+This repository contains an initial version of a chess game with basic functionalities like checkmate, stalemate, enPassant and castling.
 It uses [SDL2](https://github.com/libsdl-org/SDL) and [SDL2_image](https://github.com/libsdl-org/SDL_image) for drawing and rendering the textures.

 # Softwares used
 ## Visual Studio